ICHD classification and diagnosis of migraine: Menstrual migraine

-Not classified in the ICHD-2 under migraine

 Acephalgic migraine

 Acephalgic migraine is a neurological syndrome.
 It is a variant of migraine in which the patient may experience aura symptoms such as scintillating scotoma, nausea, photophobia, hemiparesis and other migraine symptoms but does not experience headache.
 Acephalgic migraine is also referred to as amigrainous migraine, ocular migraine, ophthalmic migraine or optical migraine, the last three of which are misnomers.

 People with acephalgic migraine are more likely than the general population to develop classical migraine with headache.

 The prevention and treatment of acephalgic migraine is broadly the same as for classical migraine.
 However, because of the absence of "headache", diagnosis of acephalic migraine is apt to be significantly delayed and the risk of misdiagnosis significantly increased.

 Visual snow might be a form of acephalgic migraine.

 If symptoms are primarily visual, it may be necessary to consult an optometrist or ophthalmologist to rule out potential eye disease before considering this diagnosis.